pannous/english-script/README.md

 The guiding philosophy is to have forgiving interfaces yet strict implementations, and to make special chars (braces,colons,etc) completely optional.

+UPDATE: English script now compiles to [python bytecode](https://github.com/pannous/angle) and thanks to Ruby 2.3 possibly soon to ruby  bytecode as well!

 Examples
 --------
 Here are some of our favorite examples from the [tests](test/unit), **working today**: